maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

 ## Versions 1.7.13:
  * Fixed a problem when no collection is mentioned in the metadata file and a default collection is used on OpenSea.
 The upload was leading to an error.
+ * Added a file to split your metadata file when you want to restart the process after stopping it.

 <details>
   <summary>Earlier versions.</summary>